FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/pro/installation_without_tars.md

 ### 3.4 Startup Services

-**注意:** This example is a stand-alone environment, in the actual environment, the service division is on different machines, then you need to first copy the installation package to the corresponding machine, and then start the service.。
+**注意:** This example is a stand-alone environment, in the actual environment, the service division is on different machines, then you need to first copy the installation package to the corresponding machine, and then start the service。

 ```shell
 $ cd generated/127.0.0.1